imgemp/VI-Solver/README.md

 ##Solvers
 The current solvers included in the package all draw from numerical methods for ODEs.
 The motivation behind this is the connection between VIs and Projected Dynamical Systems [3].

-- Euler: The simplest method with a decreasing stepsize designed for monotone VIs
+- Euler: The simplest method with a decreasing stepsize designed for strongly monotone VIs
-- Extragradient: A simple method with a decreasing stepsize for pseudo-monotone VIs
+- Extragradient: A simple method with a decreasing stepsize for monotone VIs
 - HeunEuler: A 2nd order embedded Runge-Kutta method with an adaptive stepsize
 - AdamsBashforthEuler: A 2nd order Multi Step method with an adaptive stepsize
 - CashKarp: A 5th order embedded Runge-Kutta method with an adaptive stepsize